Bengal1/Simple-CNN-Guide/README.md

 - **RMSProp** – scales learning rates using moving averages.
 - **Adam** – combines Momentum and RMSProp, widely used in deep learning.

-Mathematical optimization is the selection of a best element, with regard to some criterion, from some set of available alternatives.
-Optimization problem is the problem of finding the best solution from all feasible solutions.
-Optimization problems can be divided into two categories, with continuous variables or discrete.
-In our case to solve the optimization problem we use *Gradient Descent algorithm* (or its variant), in order to to find the best parameters (in every layer) that minimizes the loss.
-In order for us to perform the algorithm, the *Loss function* needs to be [*Differentiable*](https://en.wikipedia.org/wiki/Differentiable_function), with a differentiable loss function we calculate the [*Gradient*](https://en.wikipedia.org/wiki/Gradient) in order to find the minimum point "direction", and then we take a step towards that minimum point. *Gradient Descent* is first-oder iterative algorithm.
-With an arbitrary starting point we will calculate the the the gradient and correct the parameters, duruing *Backpropagation* (Backward-pass), so that the corrected parameters will bring us to a lower value of loss up to convergence to the minimum point (local) of the loss function.
-The step size is adjust by the *Learning Rate*.
-Under certain conditions that are met with the selection of a known and common loss function, convergence of the algorithm to at least a local minimum point is guaranteed.

-Let us note the loss (error) as $`L`$ and the learning rate as $`\eta`$, and using the [*Chain rule*](https://en.wikipedia.org/wiki/Chain_rule), we will calculate the derivative of the loss w.r.t the parameter and update the patameter. <br/>
-Below you can see an update step of the algorithm of the $`i-th`$ paramter on iteration $`t+1`$:

-Common examples of gradient descent variants:
-* Batch gradient descent.
-* Stochastic gradient descent (SGD).
-* Grdient Descent with *Momentum*.
-* Adaptive Gradient (Adagrad).
-* Root Mean Squared Propagation (RMSProp).
-* Adaptive Moment Estimation (Adam).

 ## The Database
 MNIST is a classic dataset of handwritten digits that’s become the “hello world” of computer vision and machine learning.
 By providing a simple, standardized set of images paired with labels, it lets newcomers and experts alike quickly prototype and benchmark classification algorithms, explore feature learning, and compare new techniques against a familiar baseline.